MostlyAdequate/mostly-adequate-guide/ch8.md

 Container.of = function(x) { return new Container(x); };
 ```

 Here is our first container.
 We've thoughtfully named it `Container`.
-We will use `Container.of` as a constructor which saves us from having to write that god awful `new` keyword all over the place.
+We will use `Container.of` as a constructor which saves us from having to write that awful `new` keyword all over the place.
 There's more to the `of` function than meets the eye, but for now, think of it as the proper way to place values into our container.

 Let's examine our brand new box...